maxivhuber/rpi-backup/README.md

 - Manual UUID mounting is **only required when using `dummy_backup.sh` directly**.
 - The wrapper (`backup-wrapper.sh`) can handle the mounted device for you.
 - Replace placeholder paths and UUIDs with real values for your setup.
+- The `MIN_RETAIN` variable can be set to control how many backups are preserved during testing.
 - Use `--initial` for a full first-time backup and `--incremental` to update an existing backup incrementally.
 - These scripts are intended for **testing and debugging** your backup logic.